subbarao515/AI/Generative AI.md

 Generative AI is a type of artificial intelligence that can create new content and ideas, including conversations, stories, images, videos, and music.<br/>
 generative AI extends neural networks

+* It imitates human behavior by using machine learning
+* Its powered by large language models (LLMs)

 **2.What is foundation models(FM)?**

  Generative AI is powered by very large machine learning models that are pre-trained on vast collections of data are commonly referred to as foundation models(FMS).<br/>